 |

-Crouch 4 point Start
+Crouch 4-point Start

 |

-On your
+On Your

 Marks

-to the left ankle
+to the right ankle

-- Hands should be slightly wider than shoulder width
+- Hands should be slightly wider than shoulder-width

 - Arms should be straight but not locked at the elbow